zeplar-exe/NaturalRegex/README.md

 ## Notes

+* Literal sets are copied into the final regex directly since there are no transformations to apply to them.
 * You can define your own variables/procedures with `NatRegEnvironment.WithVariable`
 by passing a name and a `NatRegExpression`.
   * The same goes for procedures with `NatRegEnvironment.WithProcedure`.